4ment/torchtree/docs/index.rst

    The documentation corresponds to the current state of the main branch.
 There may be differences with the latest released version.

-torchtree is a program for inferring phylogenetic trees from molecular sequeces.
+torchtree is a program designed for developing and inferring phylogenetic models.
 It is implemented in Python and uses PyTorch to leverage automatic differentiation.
 Inference algorithms include variational inference, Hamiltonian Monte Carlo, maximum *a posteriori* and Markov chain Monte Carlo.